Tampa Bay Rays at Oakland A's game preview

 BOTTOM LINE

+Oakland heads into the matchup fresh off a dominant performance by Frankie Montas.
+Montas pitched eight innings, giving up one run on four hits with nine strikeouts against Tampa Bay.

-The Athletics are 22-17 on their home turf.
-Oakland has hit 116 home runs this season, eighth in the MLB.
-Matt Chapman leads the team with 16, averaging one every 17.6 at-bats.
+The Athletics are 23-17 in home games.
+Oakland has hit 118 home runs this season, seventh in the majors.
+Matt Chapman leads the team with 17, averaging one every 16.8 at-bats.

-The Rays are 23-13 on the road.
-Tampa Bay has slugged .431 this season.
-Austin Meadows leads the team with a mark of .561.
-This is the first game between these teams in 2019.
+The Rays are 23-14 on the road.
+Tampa Bay has hit 94 home runs as a team this season.
+Brandon Lowe leads the club with 15, averaging one every 16.4 at-bats.

 TOP PERFORMERS

-Chapman leads the Athletics with 16 home runs and is batting .259.
-Matt Olson is 9-for-37 with three doubles, three home runs and seven RBIs over the last 10 games for Oakland.
+Chapman leads the Athletics with 41 RBIs and is batting .262.
+Ramon Laureano is 10-for-41 with three doubles, three home runs and 12 RBIs over the last 10 games for Oakland.

 LAST 10 GAMES